 All research assignments are to be submitted electronically before 8am the morning after the due date.
 Work submitted after the deadline will be assessed at a diminishing value of 4% for every 24 hour period or part thereof to a minimum value of 60% of the grade.
-Late work will be accepted up to 8am the morning of the day of the final exam.
+Because the research assignments are in stages, earlier stages may not be submitted after the due date for the next stage without instructor permission.
 Extensions will only be considered when students contact the instructor prior to the deadline and present evidence of extenuating circumstances.

 Students will be assessed on their research, synthesis and writing in the course assignments.
 The presentation of information in terms of organization and writing will be given equal weight in grading to the research and analysis.
+Chicago Notes-Bibliography referencing is a requirement for course assignments.

 A final exam will be written during the exam period in December.
+You will have a choice between a take home or an in-person format.